-In the first two Borderlands games, your arsenal is the primary means of improving your character build and crafting a more efficient Vault Hunter, so it stands to reason that weapons will be just as important in Borderlands 3.
+In the first two Borderlands games, your arsenal is the primary means of improving your character build and crafting a more efficient Vault Hunter, so it stands to reason that weapons will be just as important to the Vault Hunters in Borderlands 3.

 It’s taken a short while since the initial reveal, but we now know a great deal about the upcoming Borderlands 3 guns.
 There’s plenty of footage, official descriptions of the various weapon manufacturers, and some details from Gearbox Software to go on, so here’s everything we know about the innumerable Borderlands 3 weapons and guns: